Israel warns Hamas not to foil its anti-tunnel Gaza wall

 Israel warned Gaza's Hamas rulers on Thursday not to try to foil its construction of a border wall designed to stop tunnels between the two side.

-JERUSALEM: Israel warned Gaza's Hamas rulers on Thursday not to try to foil its construction of a border wall designed to stop tunnels between the two side.
+JERUSALEM: Israel warned Gaza's Hamas rulers on Thursday not to try to foil its construction of a border wall designed to stop tunnels between the two sides.

 It said it had mapped militant emplacements hidden under civilian sites in the Palestinian enclave that may be attacked in any new war.